sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 ![](Bug14.gif)

 ---
-## Bug 15: Cancel button color does not change on hover (Unlike Add , Update and Delete buttons)
+## Bug 15: Cancel button color does not change on hover (Unlike Add , Edit and Delete buttons)

 **Priority:** Low

 **Description:**

-The "Cancel" button on the "Add Employee," "Update Employee," and "Delete Employee" windows does not change color when hovered over, which is inconsistent with expected UI behavior.
+The "Cancel" button on the "Add Employee," "Edit Employee," and "Delete Employee" windows does not change color when hovered over, which is inconsistent with expected UI behavior.
 Typically, buttons provide visual feedback (such as color changes) when hovered over, signaling to the user that the button is interactive.
 The lack of this expected response affects the user experience by not clearly indicating the button's interactivity.

 **Steps to Reproduce:**